← Free Tools

 When is the next Bitcoin halving?

-The next halving will occur at block 1,050,000, estimated around early 2028.
-The exact date depends on how fast blocks are mined.
-On average, one block is mined every 10 minutes, but this varies with network hash rate and difficulty adjustments.
+Block 1,050,000, estimated around early 2028.
+The exact date shifts because blocks arrive roughly every 10 minutes on average, and that pace changes with network hash rate and difficulty adjustments.

 What happens to Bitcoin's price after a halving?